Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Introduction

 \section{Introduction}

-Online auctions for advertisements have played a key role in providing individuals and businesses with the opportunity to gain from trade in e-commerce.
-Advertisers place advertisements on online platforms such as Google and Meta, where the ads are allocated through real-time auctions.
-Advertisers bid for an ad slot in these auctions, and the winner pays the platform to display their advertisement.
-Since these major online platforms can collect data on user behaviors, online advertising enables personalized recommendations and leads to more precise user targeting than traditional printed advertisements.
-Online advertisements have generated a significant fraction of the revenue for online platforms \citep{evans2008economics, choi2020online}.
-The study of online auctions has become a key focus in computer science and economics.
-Existing works on online auctions involve the analysis of the economic properties of auction designs and their computational efficiency \citep[e.g.,][]{riley1981optimal, milgrom1982theory, roughgarden2010algorithmic, easley2010networks, mehta2013online,ostrovsky2023reserve}.
+Online auctions have been central to enabling individuals and businesses to benefit from e-commerce, such as merchants selling items on eBay or platforms selling advertising slots.
+For example, in an eBay auction, a seller lists an item, and the winner is determined through an auction.
+In online advertising, advertisers bid for ad slots in real-time auctions on platforms like Google and Meta, where the winning bidder pays the platform to display their advertisement.
+Because these major platforms collect extensive data on user behavior, online selling and advertising allow for personalized recommendations and more precise user targeting compared to traditional offline sales or printed advertisements.
+Online auctions have generated a significant portion of revenue for these platforms \citep{choi2020online}.
+As a result, the study of online auctions has become a central topic in both computer science and economics.
+Existing research focuses on analyzing the economic properties of auction designs as well as their computational efficiency \citep{riley1981optimal, roughgarden2010algorithmic, easley2010networks, ostrovsky2023reserve}.